dftbplus/recipes/docs/transport/carbon2d-trans.rst

    Armchair nanoribbon principal layer (PL)

-As you may notice, we did not take a single unit cell length as a PL, but rather two unit cells.
+As you may notice, we did not take a single unit cell length as a PL, but rather two unit cells of the graphene conventional unit cell.
 This choice is dictated by the definition of the PL itself, as we want to avoid non-zero interactions between second-neighbour PLs.
 This is better explained by referring to Figure :ref:`fig_transport_carbon2d-trans_4cell-7`.
 The red carbon atoms represent the closest atoms which would belong to non-nearest neighbour PLs, and these have a separation of 0.568 nm, as shown in Figure :ref:`fig_transport_carbon2d-trans_4cell-7`.
-The carbon-carbon interaction is non zero up to a distance of 6 a.u., therefore the interaction between the two red atoms would be small, but non zero.
+The carbon-carbon interaction is non-zero up to a distance of 6 a.u., therefore the interaction between the two red atoms would be small but non-zero.
 Hence this is too small a separation for a one unit cell long section of nanoribbon to be used as the PL.

 .. _fig_transport_carbon2d-trans_4cell-7: